weaviate/weaviate-io/developers/weaviate/api/graphql/aggregate.md

 `Aggregate{}` functions can be extended with search filters.
 Because the filters work on multiple core functions (like `Get{}`) there is a [specific documentation page dedicated to filters](filters.md).

+### `topOccurrences` property

+Aggregating data makes the `topOccurrences` sub-property available.
+Note that the counts are not dependent on tokenization.
+The `topOccurrences` count is based on occurrences of the entire property, or one of the values if the property is an array.

 ## Aggregating a Vector Search / Faceted Vector Search

 :::note